gremo/react-directus/README.md

 ## ❤️ Contributing

-New features and bugfix are always welcome!
+New features and bug-fix are always welcome!
 In order to contribute to this project, follow a few easy steps:

 <p align="center">
   <a href="https://paypal.me/marcopolichetti" target="_blank"><img src="https://img.shields.io/badge/Donate-PayPal-ff3f59.svg"/></a>